openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 **Q**: Should we gate the "External" platform addition behind the feature gate by generating separate CRD for TPNU clusters?

 **A**: There seems to be a soft consensus that we do not need to gate these changes behind Tech Preview if it is not necessary.
-Due to operators intended to react on the "External" platform the same as for the "None" one during the first phases, gating these API extensions does not seem needed.
+Because operators are intended to react on the "External" platform the same as for the "None" one during the first phases, gating these API extensions does not seem needed.

 Related discussion: [1](https://github.com/openshift/enhancements/pull/1234#discussion_r968935259)